NYK Experts Uncut

 Dr. Naomi Rose, marine mammal scientist of the Animal Welfare Institute, member of the International Whaling Commission Scientific Committee, outlines the impact of captivity on cetaceans and how conservationists around the world are fighting to find alternatives to traditional zoo practices.

-Listen as world famous wildlife biologist, elephant expert and international speaker, Dr. Winnie Kiiru describes how educating kids about elephants can best be accomplished through television programming, movies, publications, internet or ecotourism.
-Listen as Dr. Kiiru effectively describes how viewing elephant behavior in zoos is not an accurate reflection of natural elephant behaviour, and in fact is only a lesson in seeing elephants exhibit aberrant behaviors in unnatural settings.
+World famous wildlife biologist, elephant expert and international speaker, Dr. Winnie Kiiru describes how viewing elephant behavior in zoos is not an accurate reflection of natural elephant behaviour.
+Instead of educating kids, it is in fact only a lesson in seeing elephants exhibit aberrant behaviors in unnatural settings.

 Camille Labchuk, leading animal rights lawyer, executive director at Animal Justice, talks about the ethics behind the treatment of coyotes and geese used in the making of winter coat products in North America.
 While this podcast may shock you, it will also provide you with pivotal advice on how to go shopping conscientiously for your coat next winter.

 Join Liz White, founder of Animal Alliance of Canada and leader of the Animal Protection Party of Canada, as she dispels the myths and misconceptions about cormorants in the Great Lakes Basin and explains why their presence is ecologically positive and an environmental good news story.